yhchen-tsinghua/matrix-bgpsim/README.md

 ### Matrix Operations

-`matrix-bgpsim` represents the network as matrices, allowing route propagation and next-hop computation to be performed in a fully vectorized way.
+`matrix-bgpsim` represents the network as matrices, allowing route propagation and next-hop computation to be performed in a highly vectorized way.

-* State matrix: Each element encodes the route priority (local preference + path length) from a source AS to a destination AS using the one-byte encoding.
+* State matrix: Each element encodes the route priority (local preference and path length) from a source AS to a destination AS using the one-byte encoding.

 * Next-hop matrix: Stores the index of the first AS to forward a route toward a destination.
 It is updated simultaneously with the state matrix.

 * Initialization:
     - The diagonal of the state matrix is set to enforce self-reachability.
     - Neighbor relationships (C2P, P2P, P2C) are initialized with appropriate priorities in the state matrix.
-    - Link matrices (link1 and link2) help track propagation directions.
+    - Link matrices (link1 and link2) help track propagation information.

 * Propagation loop:
-    1. Prepare state updates: Bitwise operations separate the local preference and path length fields and combine them for propagation.
+    1. Prepare state updates: Bitwise operations separate the local preference and path length fields and update them for propagation.
     2. Compute new priorities: For each destination, the algorithm evaluates all incoming routes via neighbors and selects the maximum priority route.
     3. Update next-hop matrix: The index corresponding to the chosen route becomes the next hop for that destination.
     4. Repeat: Iteration continues until the routing state converges.